rust-lang/book/second-edition/nostarch/chapter01.md

 Listing 1-2: Contents of *Cargo.toml* generated by `cargo new`

-This file is in the *TOML* (Tom’s Obvious, Minimal Language) format.
-TOML is used as Cargo’s configuration format.
+This file is in the *TOML* (Tom’s Obvious, Minimal Language) format, which is what Cargo uses as its configuration format.

 The first line, `[package]`, is a section heading that indicates that the following statements are configuring a package.
 As we add more information to this file, we’ll add other sections.

-The next three lines set the three bits of configuration that Cargo needs to see in order to know that it should compile your program: its name, what version it is, and who wrote it.
-Cargo gets your name and email information from your environment.
-If it’s not correct, go ahead and fix that and save the file.
+The next three lines set the configuration information Cargo needs in order to know that it should compile your program: the name, the version, and who wrote it.
+Cargo gets your name and email information from your environment, so it that's not correct, go ahead and fix that and save the file.

-The last line, `[dependencies]`, is the start of a section for you to list any *crates* (which is what we call packages of Rust code) that your project will depend on so that Cargo knows to download and compile those too.
-We won’t need any other crates for this project, but we will in the guessing game tutorial in Chapter 2.
+The last line, `[dependencies]`, is the start of a section for you to list any of your project's dependencies.
+In Rust, packages of code are referred to as *crates*.
+We won’t need any other crates for this project, but we will in the first project in Chapter 2, so we'll use this dependencies section then.

-Now let’s look at *src/main.rs*:
+Now open up *src/main.rs* and take a look:

 Filename: src/main.rs